brundonsmith/basic-digital-security/README.md

 # Goals

-The inforamtion here is meant to cover a very specific set of use-cases:
+The information here is meant to cover a very specific set of use-cases:

 1. It should only be information that *everyone* can and should implement in their digital lives.
-We don't need to get into Tor, or setting up a home VPN, or isntalling a hardened Linux distro.
+We don't need to get into Tor, or setting up a home VPN, or installing a hardened Linux distro.
 Keep it simple.

 2. It should be expressed in plain, concise English that your (non-technical) grandparents can understand and follow.
-The most important thing is to simply describe what should be done; a nice-to-have is an expression of the reason it's important, if that can be put in plain English; and we shouldn't bother at all with the technical details, even if some subset of visitors might be able to follow them.
+The most important thing is to simply describe what should be done; a nice-to-have is an expression of the reason it's important, if that can be put into plain English; and we shouldn't bother at all with the technical details, even if some subset of visitors might be able to follow them.
 Practical advice only; we don't want to lose people's attention.